 On Tuesday, Libya lost around 90,000 barrels per day (bpd) of crude oil supplies after a pipeline feeding Es Sider port was blown up.

 Repair of the pipeline could take about one week but will not have a major impact on exports, the head of Libyan state oil firm NOC told Reuters on Wednesday.

-The Libyan outage added to supply disruptions of recent weeks, which also included the closure of Britain's largest Forties pipeline.
+The Libyan outage added to the supply disruptions of recent weeks, which also included the closure of Britain's largest Forties pipeline.

 On Wednesday, Forties was pumping at half its normal capacity and its operator was pledging to resume full flows in early January.